Skip to main content

 When Is Consent Not Required?

-• In the event that a student transfers schools
+• If a student transfers schools

 • To accrediting organizations that request the information